Social media posts that help out burglars

 3. Moving in posts

-At the time of writing, the #movinghome TikTok tag has 34.7 million views, so this type of post is clearly very popular.
-Let’s face it, moving home or buying your first home is an exciting time for everyone involved - but especially for burglars.
+At the time of writing, the #movinghome TikTok tag had more than 34.7 million views, so this type of post is clearly very popular.
+Let’s face it, moving home or buying your first home is an exciting time for everyone involved - but it can be especially exciting for burglars, too.

-So if you’re thinking about posting a photo of your new set of keys (as well as the property itself), you may want to think twice, as a burglar may attempt to trace it and take it to a locksmith to get a key cut.
+So if you’re thinking about posting a photo of your new set of keys (as well as the property itself), you may want to think twice.
+A burglar may attempt to trace it and take it to a locksmith to get a key cut.
 The debate around whether this works has often leaned towards “yes”, but concrete evidence is lacking.
 Regardless, it’s just not worth the risk.

 4. Your selfies